sealtastic/gd_tunnel/UpdateLog.md

 - Recreated all pad y values 1:1 from the game

-- Fixed dash orbs in platformer making you go the other way.
+- Fixed editor audio playback not working

 I'm very proud of this game and how many people have played it.
 Thank you so much<33